snaplog/terraform-aws-airship-ecs-service/airship.tf/guide/ecs_service/ecs_cron_tasks.md

 ## Implementation

-The `ecs_cron_tasks` param holds a list of maps with information regarding the 'cron' jobs.
+The `ecs_cron_tasks` parameter holds a list of maps with information regarding the 'cron' jobs.

 ```json
    # ecs_cron_tasks holds a list of maps defining scheduled jobs